 Our Coneto Silver-Gold Project is located in the Mesa Central, on the eastern flank of the Sierra Madre Occidental Mountains.
-It is situated in the region around the village of Coneto de Comonfort, in Durango, Mexico.
+It is situated in the region around the village of Coneto de Comonfort, 100 km north of Durango City, in Durango, Mexico.

-Coneto de Comonfort has a municipal population of approx. 4,000 people, which provides a good source of local labour and services.
+Coneto de Comonfort is a historic mining town and has a municipal population of approx. 4,000 people, which provides a good source of local labour and services.

 Also, the local infrastructure is excellent:

-Orex has 100% ownership of 15,700 hectares of mineral concessions at Coneto.
+Orex has 45% ownership of 4995 hectares of mineral concessions at Coneto.
 It is currently being operated under an Association Agreement with Fresnillo Plc.
-Fresnillo brings to the joint venture a further 1,900 hectares, for a contiguous land package of 17,600 hectares. (about 45,000 acres)

 CONETO MINING DISTRICT

 The historic Coneto Mining District is situated in the heart of the "Mexican Silver Trend" which stretches from Guanajuato in the southeast, through to the states of Zacatecas and Durango.

 The trend hosts some of the world's largest silver deposits, including:

 Orex has signed an Association Agreement with Fresnillo Plc to explore the Coneto Silver-Gold Project.
 Orex and Fresnillo hold extensive contiguous mineral concessions in the Coneto Mining District, which collectively total approx. 4995 hectares and cover more than 40 known mineralized epithermal quartz veins.
 A joint technical committee, with both Orex and Fresnillo representation, manages Coneto.